brianjlacy/export-chatgpt/README.md

 2. Open DevTools (F12) → **Network** tab
 3. Refresh the page or click on a conversation
 4. Filter requests: `backend-api/conversations`
-5. Find the "Authorization" header in the
-5. Copy the `authorization: Bearer eyJ...` header value (just the `eyJ...` part)
+5. Click on a matching request, find the **Authorization** header under Request Headers, and copy the token (just the `eyJ...` part after `Bearer`)

-For **Teams accounts**, also copy the `chatgpt-account-id` header value from the same request.

-> **Warning:** Bearer tokens expire quickly — get a fresh one each time you run the export.
+> **Warning:** Bearer tokens can expire quickly — you may want to get a fresh one each time you run the export.

 ### 2. Run the Export